Terezín: World War II

-After the Munich Agreement in September 1938 and following the occupation of the Czech lands in March 1939, with the existing prisons gradually filled up as a result of the Nazi terror, the Prague Gestapo Police prison was set up in the Small Fortress (see History) in 1940.
+After the Munich Agreement in September 1938 and following the occupation of the rest of Czechoslovakia in March 1939, with the existing prisons gradually filled up as a result of the Nazi terror, the Prague Gestapo Police prison was set up in the Small Fortress in 1940.
 The first inmates arrived on 14 June 1940.
 By the end of the war 32,000 prisoners of whom 5,000 were women passed through the Small Fortress.
 These were primarily Czechs, later other nationals, for instance citizens of the former Soviet Union, Poles, Germans, and Yugoslavs.
 Most of the prisoners were arrested for various acts of resistance to the Nazi regime; among them were the family members and supporters of the assassins of Reinhard Heydrich.
 Many prisoners were later sent to concentration camps such as Mauthausen.
 The Jewish Ghetto was created in 1941.

 By 1940, Germany assigned the Gestapo to adapt Terezín, better known by the German name Theresienstadt, as a ghetto and concentration camp.
 Considerable work was done in the next two years to adapt the complex for the dense overcrowding that inmates would be subjected to.
 It held primarily Jews from Czechoslovakia, as well as tens of thousands of Jews deported chiefly from Germany and Austria, as well as hundreds from the Netherlands and Denmark.
 More than 150,000 Jews were sent there, including 15,000 children.

 Although it was not an extermination camp, about 33,000 died in the ghetto.
 This was mostly due to the appalling conditions arising out of extreme population density, malnutrition and disease.
 About 88,000 inhabitants were deported to Auschwitz and the other extermination camps.
 As late as the end of 1944, the Germans were still deporting Jews to the death camps.
 At the end of the war, there were 17,247 survivors of Theresienstadt (including some who had survived the death camps).

 Part of the fortification (Small Fortress) served as the largest Gestapo prison in the Protectorate of Bohemia and Moravia.
 It was on the other side of the river from the ghetto and operated separately.
 Around 90,000 people went through it, and 2,600 died there.

 The complex was taken over for operation by the International Red Cross on 2 May 1945, with the Commander and SS guards fleeing within the next two days.
 Some were later captured.
 The camp and prison were liberated on 9 May 1945 by the Soviet Army.